-Since microfiber sofas are covered with densely woven fabric, they do not suffer tears and rips as easily as regular sofas would.
+Since microfiber sofas are covered with densely woven fabric, they do not suffer tears and rips as easily as regular sofas.
 The microfiber surfaces also wear well under normal use.
-While it may eventually show a few worn patches on the front edges of seat cushions and on the tops of the armrests, these worn areas will likely take years to develop.
-In the meantime, the sofa will provide classy style and comfortable seating for its users.
+While it may eventually show a few worn patches on the front edges of seat cushions and on the tops of the armrests, these worn areas likely take years to develop.
+In the meantime, the sofa provides classy style and comfortable seating for its users.

 Microfiber vs. Leather

 Microfiber sofas are available in a wide variety of colors.
-For buyers who want a color that coordinates with a particular design scheme, this is a significant advantage over leather, which typically has a limited range of colors (such as black and various shades of brown).
-Microfiber is also much more affordable than leather is, and it is more resistant to abrasions and cuts than leather is as well.
+For buyers who want a color that coordinates with a particular design scheme, this is a significant advantage over leather, which typically has a limited range of colors, such as black and various shades of brown.
+Microfiber is also much more affordable than leather, and it is more resistant to abrasions and cuts than leather is as well.

 Durability Against Stains

-Leather’s inherent water resistance makes it easy to clean.
+Leather's inherent water-resistance makes it easy to clean.
 Liquids, dirt, and spilled food can be quickly wiped or brushed off.
-A cloth with warm water and a mild soap (such as a face soap or an unscented body soap) can be used to lightly wipe down the sofa as needed.
+A cloth with warm water and a mild soap, such as a face soap or an unscented body soap, can be used to lightly wipe down the sofa as needed.
 For grease stains, only a dry cloth is needed.
 Newsprint marks can be removed with hair spray and a cloth.
-Vivid stains from wine or blood may require treatment that is a little more intensive.
+Vivid stains from wine or blood may require more intensive treatment.
 Some experts recommend a cleaning solution that is specifically designed for leather, while others advocate a homemade solution or paste made of cream of tartar and lemon juice.

 Durability Against Dust

 Leather sofas hardly ever collect dust.
 If they are left untouched for a long period of time, dust may settle on the armrests and seat cushions.
-It will also accumulate in the cracks and seams.
+It also accumulates in the cracks and seams.
 Any accumulation of dust can be quickly removed using a duster or a soft cloth.

 Durability Against Wear and Tear

 Leather is an extremely durable material.
 It may serve its owners for decades without wearing through.
-Any worn spots will simply lend character to the sofa.
+Any worn spots simply lend character to the sofa.
 However, leather sofas are susceptible to ripping or tearing from sharp objects.
-If users carry tools or pocketknives attached to their belts, they will want to remove them before sitting on the leather sofa.
+If users carry tools or pocket knives attached to their belts, they want to remove them before sitting on the leather sofa.
 Keys, metal studs, and belt buckles can also pose the risk of scrapes and abrasions.
-However, leather remains one of the most elegant and durable materials that is used for sofa upholstery.
+However, leather remains one of the most elegant and durable materials used for sofa upholstery.

 Genuine Leather vs. Artificial Leather

 Artificial leather, or faux leather as it is sometimes called, provides an affordable synthetic alternative for buyers who cannot afford genuine leather.
 Some buyers may also be concerned about the use of animal products in real leather.
-These buyers will find a faux leather sofa to be almost as attractive as genuine leather is, and just as durable as well.
+These buyers find a faux leather sofa to be almost as attractive as genuine leather, and just as durable as

-Vinyl may not be as cozy and comfortable as some other types of sofa fabric are, but it is extremely durable.
-A vinyl sofa is ideal for a child’s bedroom or playroom.
+Vinyl may not be as cozy and comfortable as some other types of sofa fabric, but it is extremely durable.
+A vinyl sofa is ideal for a child's bedroom or playroom.
 To clean them, owners can simply spray the surface with a mild cleaning solution or some water and then wipe it dry.
 Like leather, vinyl can be ripped, abraded, or torn by sharp objects.
-However, under normal conditions, it will typically last for years without noticeable signs of wear.
+However, under normal conditions, it typically lasts for years without noticeable signs of wear.

 Wool is a natural fabric.
-While it is not as water resistant or stain resistant as vinyl, leather, and microfiber are, it still provides significant durability when subjected to heavy wear.
-It does not snag or wrinkle like some other sofa fabrics do.
-Pilling (the formation of fuzz and tiny balls of fluff as a material becomes more worn) is also less likely to occur with a wool sofa.
+While it is not as water-resistant or stain-resistant as vinyl, leather, and microfiber, it still provides significant durability when subjected to heavy wear.
+It does not snag or wrinkle like some other sofa fabrics.
+Pilling, the formation of fuzz and tiny balls of fluff as a material becomes more worn, is also less likely to occur with a wool sofa.

 Denim is a go-to clothing material because of its supple, durable nature.
-A denim sofa can be a trendy addition to a child’s or a teen’s bedroom.
-As it wears, it will become even more comfortable and will develop both character and texture.
+A denim sofa can be a trendy addition to a child's or a teen's bedroom.
+As it wears, it becomes even more comfortable and develops both character and texture.

 Buying Sofas and Sofa Fabric on eBay

-Sofas with durable fabric are available in many brick and mortar furniture stores, as well as online from websites like eBay.
-On eBay, simply type "sofa" or "sofa fabric" into the search field, depending on whether you plan to recover a sofa or purchase a new one.
-If you conduct a regular search, you can save it and eBay will notify you of new sofas or sofa fabric as those items are listed.
+Sofas with durable fabric are available in many brick-and-mortar furniture stores, as well as online from websites like eBay.
+On eBay, simply type "sofa" or "sofa fabric" into the search field, depending on whether you plan to re-cover a sofa or purchase a new one.
+If you conduct a regular search, you can save it, and eBay notifies you of new sofas or sofa fabric as those items are listed.

-Some of the resulting listings may contain a Top Rated seller seal, which means that, among other criteria, the seller has received good feedback from previous customers.
-In addition to a Top Rated seller seal, look for free shipping and return policies that can guarantee you a more satisfactory shopping experience.
+Some of the resulting listings may contain a Top-rated Seller seal, which means that, among other criteria, the seller has received good feedback from previous customers.
+In addition to a Top-rated Seller seal, look for free shipping and return policies that can guarantee you a more satisfactory shopping experience.
 If you are shopping for a sofa rather than sofa fabric, you may need to look for sellers in your area to facilitate the transaction.
-If you have any questions about the sofa or the fabric that you want, click Contact Member on the seller’s profile page or click the Ask a Question within the listing itself.
+If you have any questions about the sofa or the fabric that you want, click Contact Member on the seller's profile page or click the Ask a Question link within the listing itself.

 Sofas can tend to suffer a lot of wear, especially if they are located in busy areas of a home, an office building, a hotel, or some other location.
-Eventually, the sofa will develop small holes, possibly near the seams, as well as threadbare patches, dirt spots, stains, and other signs of wear.
-When this kind of damage becomes noticeable, users should look into either recovering their old sofa or purchasing a new one.
-In either case, they will want sturdy fabric that can withstand heavy wear for at least a few years.
-Fabrics such as denim, wool, and vinyl often serve well, but some of the best and most durable upholstery materials are leather, faux leather, and microfiber.
-With some advance research and careful consideration of their needs, buyers should be able to select a new sofa or a sofa covering that will not only look good in the room that they are furnishing, but will also be both comfortable and durable.
+Eventually, the sofa develops small holes, possibly near the seams, as well as threadbare patches, dirt spots, stains, and other signs of wear.
+When this kind of damage becomes noticeable, users should look into either re-covering their old sofa or purchasing a new one.
+In either case, they want sturdy fabric that can withstand heavy wear for at least a few years.
+Fabrics, such as denim, wool, and vinyl, often serve well, but some of the best and most durable upholstery materials are leather, faux leather, and microfiber.
+With some advanced research and careful consideration of their needs, buyers should be able to select a new sofa or a sofa covering that does not only look good in the room that they are furnishing, but is both comfortable and durable.